Looking to heat your home better? Find out the pros and cons of underfloor heating and if this is suitable for your home.

 There are two main forms of underfloor heating: electric and water.

-Electric underfloor heating is also referred to as dry underfloor heating, and involves the installation of a series of electric heating mats, sheets and wires beneath your flooring.
+- Electric underfloor heating is also referred to as dry underfloor heating.
+It involves installing a series of electric heating mats, sheets and wires beneath your flooring.
 You can then control the temperatures coming from these wires and mats through your thermostat.

-Water underfloor heating involves introducing a network of pipes below your flooring, through which heated water runs.
-With water underfloor heating, there is a direct connection to your central heating system, with the water heated by your boiler or heat pump and then sent through the pipes.
+- Water underfloor heating involves introducing a network of pipes below your flooring, through which heated water runs.
+There is a direct connection to your central heating system with the water heated by your boiler or heat pump.
+This is then sent through the pipes.

 How much does underfloor heating cost?